tnunes/becas-python/docs/source/becas.py.rst

-This page contains the API documentation for **becas.py**, the single module packaged by **becas-python** that allows you to use the becas API programatically from your Python modules.
+This page contains the API documentation for **becas.py**, the single module packaged by **becas-python** that allows you to use the becas API programmatically from your Python modules.

 For instructions on how to use the becas API from a command-line tool, read the :doc:`cli` documentation.